intiMRA/imra_code_blog/_posts/Function-Over-Load.md

 1. A Dog named Rex eats food everyday
 2. A GoldenRetriever named Max eats watermelon everyday

 Number one is calling the ```func eat()``` on the 'Dog' class, and now number two in calling ```func eat(food: String = "dog food")``` on the 'GoldenRetriever' class.
-Having a required parameter makes it more obvious what function will be called, especially if we are overriding an oveloaded function like so:
+Having a required parameter makes it more obvious what method will be called, especially if we are overriding an oveloaded method like so:

 ```swift
 class Dog {